 With this formula, you just throw your numbers in.
 Here we have Tl at 82 and Th at 83.
 Then we have 3.448 and 3.494 as their respective temp-to-voltage conversions.
 Vm comes from our measurement plus the cold junction compensation, 3.468.

-Is it hot in here, or is it just me?
-Regardless, let’s talk temperature sensors!
-This basic variable is necessary to a variety of processes and segments.
+Temperature sensors are necessary for a variety of processes and segments.
 In most cases, you need to monitor exact temperatures, and in some, you need precise control.
-Read more
+If you want to know more, read out definitive guide to temperature sensor types and applications.